AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach: Problem Setup

 \section{Problem Setup}

-Suppose we are evaluating an economic, social, or digital system that solicits discrete feedback, such as survey responses, program satisfaction ratings, or customer-service reviews on online platforms.
+Suppose we are evaluating a social or digital system that solicits discrete feedback, such as program satisfaction ratings or customer-service reviews on online platforms.
 Outcomes are observed only when individuals choose to respond.
 Because not all individuals provide feedback, outcomes are partially observed.
 Let $R \in \{0,1\}$ indicate whether a user's rating is observed ($R = 1$) or missing ($R = 0$).
-The rating is denoted by $Y \in [M]$, where $[M] = \{1, \ldots, M\}$ represents a discrete set of possible scores.
+The rating is denoted by $Y$.
+Without loss of generality, we let the support of $Y$ be $[M]$, where $[M] = \{1, \ldots, M\}$ represents a discrete set of possible scores.

 We focus on the setting where the missingness is not at random, meaning that the probability of observing a rating may depend on its value, that is, $R \not\indep Y$.
-This is motivated by empirical evidence that users with extreme, either positive or negative, ratings are more likely to write reviews than users with moderate product ratings \citep{hu2017self}.
-Thus, our observation is a set of i.i.d. data $\{R_i, R_iY_i\}_{i=1}^n$ with $Y_i$ observed if and only if $R_i=1$, and $n$ is the number of observations.
+This phenomenon is common in practice.
+For example, users with extremely positive or extremely negative experiences are often more likely to leave reviews than users with moderate experiences \citep{hu2017self}.
+Hence, the observed ratings need not be representative of the underlying population.
+We then observe an i.i.d. sample $\{R_i, R_iY_i\}_{i=1}^n$, where $Y_i$ is observed only when $R_i=1$, and $n$ is the number of observations.

 Our primary objective is to estimate the mean outcome

 such as the average rating across all customers.
 While we focus on the population mean for concreteness, our framework extends directly to other population quantities, including functionals of the form $\E[g(Y)]$ and other distributional summaries, as discussed later.